Callibrator/vilma_web_api/readme.md

 - add: adds song the the end of the playlist
 - play_next: adds song to next to the song that it is currently playing
 - get_songs: returns a list with all songs
+- status: Return the current status of the player

 ## Response Example.
 It is a json object that will be send to the device/client as string